mswart/acme-mgmtserver/README.md

 Error code:

 * **200**: CSR was signed.
-Response body contains the certificate and the intermediate certification in PEM form.
+Response body contains the certificate and the intermediate certificate in PEM form.
-* **403**: Signing is denied, at a look at your auth blocks / authentication methods; are you missing a `Authentication` header?
+* **403**: Signing is denied, have a look at your auth blocks / authentication methods; are you missing an `Authentication` header?
 * **413**: CSR request is too long.
-You might increase the `max-size` setting
+You might increase the `max-size` setting.
-* **415**: CSR could not be parsed
+* **415**: CSR could not be parsed.
-* **500**: Internal exception - take a look at the log and report the bug
+* **500**: Internal exception - take a look at the log and report the bug.

 ## Testing

 The server is mostly tests (some boulder error responses are difficult to reproduce).
 You need `py.test` to run the tests.

-The tests marked as `boulder` needs a local ACME server listening on `127.0.0.1:4000` sends all HTTP01 test challenges to `127.0.0.1:5002`.
+The tests marked as `boulder` need a local ACME server listening on `127.0.0.1:4000` sends all HTTP01 test challenges to `127.0.0.1:5002`.
 To install boulder take a look at the [Boulder README](https://github.com/letsencrypt/boulder) and/or at the prepare scripts for travis to setup boulder (`tests/scripts`).

 ## Contributing